 The project proposal was submitted to State Level Environment Impact Assessment Authority-Bihar for its appraisal.
 Based on which, presentation was held for Terms of Reference (TOR).
-Based on the data provided and presentation made, the SEIAA-Bihar has issued the Terms of Reference attached as Annexure-1.
+Based on the data provided and presentation made, the SEIAA-Bihar has issued the Terms of Reference is attached at Annexure-1.